woocommerce/grow/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Optional.

-For changes related to a releasable package, please use the corresponding changelog labels, for example, `[actions] changelog: *` labels for the `github-actions` package, and likewise for the `jsdoc` and `tracking-jsdoc` packages.
+For changes related to a releasable package, please use the corresponding changelog labels, for example, `[actions] changelog: *` for the `github-actions` package, and likewise for the `jsdoc` and `tracking-jsdoc` packages.

 Add the `changelog: none` label if no changelog entry is needed.
 -->